 The criminal penalties for a Michigan parking lot pedestrian accident include finding the at-fault driver guilty of a misdemeanor and possibly one year in jail and a $2,000 fine if he or she “commits a moving violation” while driving in “an area designated for the parking of motor vehicles” and, in doing so, causes the death of or serious impairment of body function to another person.
 (MCL 257.601d(1) and (2))

-If you have been injured by a car or truck while walking in a parking lot and would like to speak with an experienced attorney your Michigan parking lot pedestrian accident, call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have been injured by a car or truck while walking in a parking lot and would like to speak with an experienced attorney your Michigan parking lot pedestrian accident, call now (800) 968-1001 for a free consultation with an experienced car accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.